duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - the varying nature of devices makes this a complex task that requires a lot of code
   - cameras, mice, keyboards, printers, fax machines, scanners, and all manner of devices are all classified under I/O device but will all have different needs

-When the prcoessor encounters an instruction relating to I/O, it executes that instruction by issuing a command to the appropriate I/O module.
+When the processor encounters an instruction relating to I/O, it executes that instruction by issuing a command to the appropriate I/O module.

 Possible techniques for I/O operations (2 of which covered previously [here](#flow-control-with-and-without-interrupts)):